-- Whisk together the flour, baking powder, and salt, then add to the bowl with the wet ingredients.
+- In a separate bowl whisk together the flour, baking powder, and salt, then add it to the bowl with the wet ingredients.
 Mix until just combined.
 The batter will be fairly thick.

-- Heat/prep your pizzelle press according to the manufacturers instructions.
-On a 1-5 scale of doneness, I aim for around 3 1/2 - 4.
-For my non-stick electric press, I still brush the top and bottom grids with canola oil (or other neutral-tasting, higher-heat cooking oil) once before beginning to eliminate any sticking issues.
+- Heat/prep your pizzelle press according to the manufacturer's instructions.
+For my non-stick electric press, I still brush the top and bottom grids with vegetable/canola oil (or other neutral-tasting, higher-heat cooking oil) once before heating the press to eliminate any sticking issues.
 Before cooking also set out several wire racks on which to place the pizzelle after they come out of the press.

-- Once heated, place around 1 tablespoon of batter onto the center of each pizzelle grid, then close and cook for 1 minute and 30 seconds, or until they reach your preferred doneness.
-Your press may require a lesser amount of batter per cookie.
-Immediately remove pizzelle and place flat on a wire rack to cool completely.
+- Once heated, place around 1 Tablespoon of batter onto the center of each pizzelle grid, then close and cook for 1 minute and 30 seconds, or until they reach your preferred doneness.
+Consider cooking them for 5 seconds less for rollable cannoli shells or 5 seconds more for a little extra golden brown coloring.
+The cook time (and amount of batter required) may vary depending upon your particular pizzelle press.
+Immediately remove cooked pizzelle and place flat on a wire rack to cool completely.